anvaka/citations/README.md

 Data comes from https://www.semanticscholar.org/ - they do list their own sources and release the entire corpus with over [39 million published research papers](http://labs.semanticscholar.org/corpus/) for non-commercial use.

+Note: the link above is no longer working.
+Use https://api.semanticscholar.org/api-docs/datasets to get the latest datasets

 I downloaded the corpus, counted every citation, then grouped papers by the keyword, and made this website.
 To see the actual code and reproduce the results, see [process-data](https://github.com/anvaka/citations/tree/master/process-data) folder.

 I hope you find it useful in your exploration of knowledge.